Kent0n-Li/nnSAM_v0/README.md

 ## Our entire code is built based on nnUNet, and you can follow the nnUNet instructions exactly.

-Install nnU-Net depending on your use case:
+Install nnSAM depending on your use case:

 ```bash
 conda create -n nnsam python=3.9